What42Pizza/Processing-GUI-System/README.md

 - GUI_ImageFrame (String[] Settings, GUI_Frame[] Children)
 - GUI_ImageFrame (File FrameFolder) (see end of readme)

 <br />
 <br />
+<br /><br />
 <br />

 ### GUI_Button

 GUI_Button is the most basic button.
-You should prabably use GUI_TextButton instead of this.
+You should probably use GUI_TextButton instead of this.

 Vars: